jtgeibel/jtg-twitter-streams/README.md

 After writing to a new file, the client task renames the file into place so the server task never observes a partially written file.

-Note that for some reason the client sub-tasks are not being run concurrently.
-If I introduce delay into the sentiment analysis (via `thread::sleep`) then the next tweet is not processed until the previous future completes.
-With the current design I expect that up to 4 threads should be able to sleep concurrently before stalling the processing of additional tweets.
-If I add a similar sleep delay to the server task (within a call to `tokio_executor::threadpool::blocking`), things behave as expected and multiple HTTP clients are able to connect and sleep in parallel.
-I have not yet tracked down the source of this bug, however the existing processing is sufficiently fast to handle the current stream of data sent by Twitter, even without this concurrency.

 ## Possible Enhancements

 * The current score tally logic tracks the average sentiment of each keyword since execution began.